WindAlan-sw/Certificate_Demonstration/README.md

-## 2. Certificate of Applied Programming Techniques in
+## 2. Certificate of Applied Programming Techniques in Python
 **Certification authority**: (a) Southern University of Science and Technology (Cen) (b) ForChange \
 **Obtained Date**: Mar 4, 2022\
 **Expiration time**: NA\